helloitsrufio/helloitsrufio/README.md

 <h1 align="center">Hello, it's Rufio!
 I'm a software engineer & <a href="https://leonnoel.com/100devs/">100Devs</a> alumna.</h1>

 <p>I am a full-stack software engineer who is proficient in HTML, CSS, Javascript, Node.js, MongoDB, and React.
-I work to create excellent, responsive websites that suit the wants and needs of my clients and am eager to solve problems through innovative solutions and collaboration.</p>
+I stream coding on <a href='https://twitch.tv/helloitsrufio'>Twitch</a> somewhat regularly.
+I love hanging out with my community and coding alongside you.</p>

 All of my projects are available [here](https://ruthreed.dev).

 You can reach me @ **ruthreed.dev@gmail.com**.

+Thanks for dropping by :)

 <h3 align="left">Connect with me!</h3>
 <p align="left">